List of earthquakes in 1933

 This is a list of earthquakes in 1933.
 Only magnitude 6.0 or greater earthquakes appear on the list.
 Lower magnitude events are included if they have caused death, injury or damage.
 Events which occurred in remote areas will be excluded from the list as they wouldn't have generated significant media interest.
 All dates are listed according to UTC time.
 The biggest event of the year was the great Japan earthquake which struck early in March.
-A little over a week later saw southern California's deadliest earthquake to date.
+A little over a week later saw southern California's deadliest earthquake to date, and a major shock in southern Sumatra left over 780 dead.
 China had the deadliest event in August with over 9,300 deaths.